rajatomar788/pywebcopy/README.md

-Multiple scraping packages are wrapped up in one object which you can use to unlock the best of all those libraries at one go without having to go through the hassle of instanciating each one of those libraries
+Multiple scraping packages are wrapped up in one object which you can use to unlock the best of all those libraries at one go without having to go through the hassle of instantiating each one of those libraries

 > To use all the methods and properties documented below
 > just create a object once as described